brian-silabs/soc-empty-gpd-dmp/README.md

     * Commission command
     * Toggle command
     * Decommission command
+  7. Cleaned up all architecture
+    * Made RTOS support as a plugin
+    * Made BLE DMP integration as a Plugin
+    * Built up an API to call GPD commands from everywhere

 ## Operation
 The device starts advertising in discoverable and connectable mode